352nd Special Operations Group becomes a wing as its size, mission grow

 The Air Force also updated the unit’s fixed-wing aircraft by providing MC-130J Commando IIs, which can refuel rotary aircraft in midair, as a replacement for its aging MC-130P Combat Shadows.

 Lt.
-Gen. Bradley A. Heithold, commander of Air Force Special Operations, and commanders from the 352nd Special Operations Wing stand for the opening of an activation ceremony at RAF Mildenhall, England, on Monday, March 23, 2015.
+Gen. Bradley A. Heithold, commander of Air Force Special Operations, members of the audience salute during the opening of an activation ceremony at RAF Mildenhall, England, on Monday, March 23, 2015.
 The ceremony marked the deactivation of the 352nd Special Operations Group and its subsequent reactivation as a wing.

 Adam L. Mathis/Stars and Stripes